mgtranslations/mgtranslations.github.io/10min/en/index.md

+#### 10-Minute University™ The Clackamas County Master Gardener Association In collaboration with and in support of the OSU Extension Master Gardener™ Program

 # 10-Minute University™ Handouts – Clackamas County Master Gardener™ Association

 **10-Minute University™** is the trademark of short classes on essential gardening information, taught by Oregon State University Extension Service Master Gardeners. *All handouts have been reviewed by O.S.U.
 Extension faculty for factual accuracy.*

 ---
+Original Source:

 [10-Minute University™ Handouts](https://clackamascountymastergardeners.org/10-minute-university/handouts/) | [10-Minute University™ Videos](https://clackamascountymastergardeners.org/10-minute-university/videos/)